 Bohemian Paradise

 There is a reason for the word “paradise” here!
 In the Bohemian Paradise of the Czech Republic, you can’t help but feel like you are somewhere far away from the world.
-Flowing rivers, ponds, bizarrely-shaped cliffs, picturesque caves, forest valleys, endless fields, and abundant wildlife—it is all here.
+There are flooding rivers, ponds, bizarrely-shaped cliffs, picturesque caves, forest valleys, endless fields, and abundant wildlife.

-The heart of the protected area is the town of Turnov.
+The town of Turnov is at the heart of the protected area.
 The Bohemian Paradise is well known not only for its natural beauty but also for its architectural monuments.
 One of the most famous is the ruined castle Troski, whose name means “ruins” in Czech.

-The place is believed to be founded at the end of the 14th century, and its first owner was the Burgrave of the Bohemian Kingdom, Czeneka.
-As a result of many battles, the castle was almost completely destroyed by a fire as early as 1428.
+The place is believed to have been founded at the end of the 14th century, and its first owner was the Burgrave of the Bohemian Kingdom, Czeneka.
+As a result of many battles, the castle was almost destroyed by a fire as early as 1428.

-It had been abandoned for a long time before artists and poets from all over Bohemia gathered here in search of inspiration in the 19th century.
-Today, thousands of tourists from all over the world come to admire the picturesque ruins, and the location of this Czech Republic nature reserve only adds to the overall beauty of the place.
+It had been abandoned long before artists and poets from Bohemia gathered here for inspiration in the 19th century.
+Today, thousands of tourists from all over the world come to admire the picturesque ruins, and the location of this Czech Republic nature reserve only adds to their beauty.

 Cesky Krumlov Castle Complex (Cesky Krumlov)

 Subsequently, the owners changed frequently, and almost all of them contributed something different to the present appearance of the castle complex.
-Cesky Krumlov consists of several castles: the Small Castle, the Lower Castle, and the Upper Castle.
+Cesky Krumlov comprises several castles: the Small Castle, the Lower Castle, and the Upper Castle.

 Each differs slightly, but in terms of architecture, the façades show distinctly Medieval, Baroque, and Renaissance elements.
 Cesky Krumlov is essentially a small town, which, apart from the castles, has warehouses, fountains, bridges, a mint, and even a theatre with a Baroque stage, as well as many props and costumes with centuries of history.